bastienjalbert/aptr/README.md

     cd /path/to/git/clone
     mvn clean compile assembly:single

+Then you can find the .jar into the target directory.

 ## Dependencies:

 APTR need a custom pabot version to run correctly.
 So at startup APTR will looks for a folder called "pabot"